silvacms/documentation/source/extension/index.rst

    silvaconf.extension_name("silva.app.blog")
    silvaconf.extension_title("Silva Blog")

-- On line 3, the ``extension_name`` directive set the name of the extension.
+- Line 3 defines the name of the extension using the directive ``silvaconf.extension_name``.
+It will be used to refer the extension while managing it with ``service_extensions`` and while adding new content provided by the extension.

-- On line 4 the ``extension_title`` directive will set the title of extension, displayed in the :term:`ZMI`.
+- Line 4 defines the title of the extension using the directive ``silvaconf.extension_title``.
+It will be displayed in the :term:`ZMI`, inside ``service_extensions``.

-If your extension depends on others extensions, like on `Silva Document` you can use the ``extension_depends`` directive to declare
+If your extension depends on other extensions, like on `Silva Document` you can use the ``extension_depends`` directive to declare
 them: